 Beyond the potential for a high maximum contribution, SEP IRAs offer other benefits as well.
 For instance, your contributions as well as the ones you make for your employees may be tax deductible.

-So let’s say you’re self employed, and you contributed $10,000 toward SEP IRAs for yourself and your employees in 2021.
+So let’s say you’re self-employed, and you contribute $10,000 toward SEP IRAs for yourself and your employees in 2023.
 Depending on which tax bracket you fall in, you could potentially save thousands of dollars in income taxes based on your SEP IRA contributions alone.
-And because contributing with pre-tax dollars reduces your taxable income, contributing to a SEP IRA may open the door for additional tax deductions or credits.
+And because contributing with pretax dollars reduces your taxable income, contributing to a SEP IRA may open the door for additional tax deductions or credits.

 In addition, you may invest in any options offered by the account provider that you opened your SEP IRA with.
 These typically include stocks, bonds and mutual funds.
 In some cases, your options may be more diverse than those found in a typical 401(k) or Roth IRA investment menu.